karimarttila/java/webstore-demo/simple-server/README.md

 I remember back in mid 2000 when [Java EE](https://en.wikipedia.org/wiki/Java_Platform,_Enterprise_Edition) was really bloated and [Spring Framework](https://en.wikipedia.org/wiki/Spring_Framework) came with its dependency injection and autowiring and made things easier.
 Well, Spring itself seems to be rather bloated nowadays and therefore we have [Spring Boot](http://spring.io/projects/spring-boot) which considerably makes building Spring applications easier.

 Simple Server is implemented using [Spring Boot](http://spring.io/projects/spring-boot) v.
 2.0.5 which uses [Spring Framework](https://en.wikipedia.org/wiki/Spring_Framework) v.
 5.0.9 (see [Spring Boot Documentation - Appendix F. Dependency versions](https://docs.spring.io/spring-boot/docs/current/reference/html/appendix-dependency-versions.html).
-If you are familiar with Spring application Simple Server also uses autowiring extensively.
+If you are familiar with Spring applications you notice that Simple Server also uses autowiring extensively.

-Spring also causes quite a lot of issues.
-E.g. if you just forget one annotation you may spend a couple of hours to figuring out why some property is not injected properly.
-Spring is a black box and if everything is configured properly you are good to go.
+Spring makes things easier but it also causes quite a lot of issues.
+E.g. if you just forget one annotation you may spend a couple of hours figuring out why some property is not injected properly.
+Spring is more or less a black box and if everything is configured properly you are good to go.
 If not, then it is at times pretty frustrating to find the root cause from the black box.
-I never had this kind of configuration issues with Clojure or Python.
+I rarely had this kind of configuration issues with Clojure or Python.

 One example of the Spring issues was when I decided not to use the JUnit4 testing framework which comes with Spring Boot 2 but to use JUnit5.
 Everything went well until I introduced configuration autowiring from application.properties file - suddenly the Spring Rest Controller tests started to fail (couldn't find the application.properties file from the servlet context...).
 I had to google quite a while until I figured out how to setup the Spring Rest Controller tests and where to put the damn application.properties file so that Spring can find them in those tests.
 The lesson of the story is: If you use Spring and Spring Boot exactly as it is configured by default everything (mostly) works just fine.
 But if you want to do something a bit differently - you may need to google quite a bit before you figure out how to make everything wired to run the tests and the application jar.

 # SonarQube

 I created a [Simple SonarQube](https://github.com/karimarttila/docker/tree/master/simple-sonarqube) container for Java 10 projects.
-I have usually configured [Jenkins](https://jenkins.io/) (see my blog article [Jenkins on AWS](https://medium.com/tieto-developers/jenkins-on-aws-49133e011ac5) if you are interested) and SonarQube servers for my Java projects in which I have been working as a Software Architect - now I wanted to see how easy [SonarQube](https://www.sonarqube.org/) was to used in my local Ubuntu 18 workstation using as a [Docker](https://www.docker.com/) container.
+I have usually configured [Jenkins](https://jenkins.io/) (see my blog article [Jenkins on AWS](https://medium.com/tieto-developers/jenkins-on-aws-49133e011ac5) if you are interested) and SonarQube servers for my Java projects in which I have been working as a Software Architect - now I wanted to see how easy [SonarQube](https://www.sonarqube.org/) was to use in my local Ubuntu 18 workstation using as a [Docker](https://www.docker.com/) container.

 The [build.gradle](build.gradle) file shows how to configure the sonarqube plugin: